"Shelvey has the height, looks, vocal charm and stage presence..."

 Dan is winner of the Richard Van Allan prize 2015, the Robin Kay 2013 Memorial Prize for Opera and the 2012 Frederick Cox Award for Singing, and was awarded second place in the Elizabeth Harwood Memorial Prize for Singers 2013.

-A 2014 Glyndebourne Jerwood Young Artist, Dan has performed Flora’s Servant La traviata; Morales (cover) Carmen for Glyndebourne Festival Opera and will take the role of Marchese d’Obigny in their 2017 production of La traviata.
+A 2014 Glyndebourne Jerwood Young Artist, Dan has performed Flora’s Servant La traviata; Morales (cover) Carmen for Glyndebourne Festival Opera and sang the role of Marchese d’Obigny in their 2017 production of La traviata.
 Other roles include Junius The Rape of Lucretia GSMD; Ulisse Il ritorno d’Ulisse in patria; Sid Albert Herring; Boris Paradise Moscow at the RNCM; and Aeneas Dido and Aeneas for Silk Opera.

 Dan has sung as a soloist in many of the UK’s leading concert venues including the Royal Festival Hall, Colston Hall and the Bridgewater Hall.
 Recent solo concert highlights include Beethoven’s Symphony No. 9 with the Hallé and at the Royal Festival Hall for the BBC, an Oxford Lieder Festival recital, and a recital for the Glyndebourne Jerwood Young Artist recital series at Brighton Pavilion.